Rote Island Surf Guide

 Rote Island, one of the farthest-flung Indonesian destinations in East Nusa Tenggara, is rapidly gaining recognition as a premier surf destination.
 Known for its amazing waves and laid-back atmosphere, Rote offers a unique alternative to the more popular surf spots in Indonesia.

-Most people come for T-Land, a super rippable, user friendly version of G-Land that can stretch over 1,000 feet infront of the main surf town Nemberala.
-But explire Rote a bit further and you will find a variety of other surf spots, including some excellent right-handers.
+Most surfers come for T-Land, a super rippable, user-friendly version of G-Land that can stretch over 1,000 feet in front of the main surf town Nemberala.
+But explore Rote a bit further, and you’ll find a variety of other spots, including some serious right-handers and remote setups with empty lineups.

 While other islands like Bali and Mentawai dominate the Indonesian surf scene, Rote Island offers a unique experience with world-class breaks, a relaxed vibe, and a growing choice of amazing resorts, and local homestays.